bright1993ff66/social_media_collection_analysis/README.md

 ## 2. Data Collection

-All the codes for Twitter data collection can be found in [Data_Collection](https://gitlab.com/li_lishuai_group/changhaoliang/social_media_data_collection_analysis/-/tree/master/Data_Collection) folder.
+All the codes for social media data collection can be found in [Data_Collection](https://gitlab.com/li_lishuai_group/changhaoliang/social_media_data_collection_analysis/-/tree/master/Data_Collection) folder.

 For Twitter data, the secret key and access token are required.
-Please visit [Twitter Developer Page](https://developer.twitter.com/en) for more information about registering the developer account and getting the key and token information.
+Please visit [Twitter Developer Page](https://developer.twitter.com/en) for more information about registering the Twitter developer account and getting the access key and token.

+For the Weibo data, this GitHub repository - [WeiboSpider](https://github.com/dataabc/weiboSpider) offers codes to collect the Weibo data based on user ids.
+The Weibo crawler requires to register the cookie.
+The detailed steps of generating the cookie is given [here](https://github.com/dataabc/weiboSpider).

 ## 3. Social Media Data Analysis